In 2022 this summer only train is scheduled to be departing between July 2nd August 28th.

 Book early and save: Yes

-Online bookings open: 4 months ahead of the travel date
+Online bookings open: up to 6 months ahead of the travel date

 On the dates when it is operating this train will be scheduled to depart at 13:53, so target that time when looking up this journey.

 Using Eurail and InterRail passes:

 Seats will automatically be assigned when booking tickets for this journey, but rail pass users will need to be pay a reservation fee prior to boarding.